-During the year, it was identified that reinsurance recoveries in respect of certain reinsurance contracts were overstated by £7.2m as at 31 December 2020.
-Of the £7.2m, £3.0m originated in the 2020 financial year.
-The comparatives in these financial statements have been restated accordingly.
+During the year, it was identified that reinsurance premiums and commissions in respect of certain reinsurance contracts were understated as at 31 December 2021.
+It was also identified reinsurance unearned premium was overstated.
+The comparatives in these financial statements have been restated accordingly with comparisons to the reported accounts in note 25 of these accounts.

-At 31 December 2021 the Member's balances were £150.9m (2020: £77.2m).
+At 31 December 2022 the Member's balances were £144.5m (2021: £153.6m - as restated).
 The Directors consider this position to be satisfactory.